-Through Art Market & You, Art From Us provides you with Analysis, Opinion and Factual Reports regarding the current on-goings of the Global Art Market.
-In this article, we look at BREXIT & the Art Market.
+Through Art Market & You, Art From Us provides you Analysis, Opinion and Factual Reports regarding the current on-goings of the Global Art Market.
+In this article, we delve deeper into our discussion on Brexit and its Impact on the Art Market.

 BREXIT & its Predicted Benefits :

-– Inspite of the rebate on EU membership, the United Kingdom seemingly contributes more to the European Union that it gains economically.
-In 2015, Britain paid £12.9 billion into the EU after rebate, from which not even half the amount was invested back into the country.
-By leaving the EU, Britain would be able to invest more into their own economy, as well as promoting Arts & Culture.
+– Despite the rebate on EU membership, the United Kingdom seemingly contributes more to the European Union that it gains economically.
+In 2015, Britain paid £12.9 billion into the EU after rebate.
+However, not even half this amount was invested back into the country.
+By leaving the EU, Britain would be able to invest more into their own economy.
+As well as promote local Arts & Culture.

-– By leaving the EU, Britain may follow in the footsteps of the US and choose to completely do away with the Artist Resale Rights, which were introduced in 2006, in compliance with the European Directive of 2001.
-At the time, the introduction of resale royalties was opposed by artists and institutions alike, with the former fearing a drop in their value and sales, and the latter fearing a price-hike in art purchasing.
+– Following BREXIT, Britain can, like the US, choose to completely do away with the Artist Resale Rights.
+These were initially introduced in 2006, in compliance with the European Directive of 2001.
+At the time, the introduction of resale royalties was opposed by artists and institutions alike.
+While the former feared a drop in their value and sales, and the latter feared a price-hike in art purchasing.
 Following BREXIT, Britain’s laws could become more liberal, thus providing a more conducive environment for the arts to flourish.

-– Many gallerists, artists and institutional heads remain unaffected by Britain’s exit and believe in its ability to survive as a global cultural centre, even without being a member nation in the EU.
+Many gallerists, artists as well as institutional heads remain unaffected by Britain’s exit and believe in its ability to survive as a global cultural centre, even without being a member nation in the EU.
 In spite of admitting to it being a tough auction season, Alex Branczik, the Sotheby’s Head of Contemporary Art in Europe emphasised, “passion for art collecting overrides broader concerns”.